petrostrak/common-business-oriented-language/README.md

-# common-business-oriented-languate
+## Common Business-oriented Language
-A repo deticated for learing COBOL
+A repo deticated for learing COBOL.